Shazamme-IO/Shazamme.JS/README.md

 );
 ```

 When calling `shazamme.register()`, be sure to pass an identifiable name for the custom widget being developed.
 This will help in identifying the widget down the line when testing, debugging, or tracing.
-See the section [Testing and Tracing] for details.
+See the section [Logging and Tracing](#logging-and-tracing) for details.
 Also, include the `data` object provided by Duda.
 This will assist in the initialization of the custom widget and its associated page when calling the various methods of Shazamme.JS.

 When `shazamme.register()` is called, a wrapper for the custom widget is returned which includes support for:
 * Messaging (pub / sub)